mnieber/dodo-commands/README.md

         version: 1.0.0
     ```

-6. inspect the code of the 'cmake' command script.
+6. Inspect the code of the 'cmake' command script.
 Note that this script does not contain project specific values, which means it's reusable:

     ```bash
     > cat $(dodo which --script cmake)